emertechie/docs-demo/docs/api-guide/authentication.md

 <!-- vale Google.Passive = YES -->

-For example: `User-Agent: MyApp/1.0 (myapp@example.com)`.
+Example header: `User-Agent: MyApp/1.0 (myapp@example.com)`.

 ## Write access

 Write operations such as editing products or uploading images require authentication.
-Write operations are any requests the use the `POST`, `PUT`, or `DELETE` HTTP verbs.
+Write operations are any requests that use the `POST`, `PUT`, or `DELETE` HTTP verbs.
 To authenticate these requests, follow the steps below.

 ### 1. Create an account